A Comprehensive Gear Guide for New Motorcyclists

 Paired with our ever-popular genuine DuPont™ Kevlar® Denim Jeans, this suit is fantastic for summer riding!

 And for extra coolness?
-Look no further than our Staycool T-Shirt, designing specifically for bikers.
+Look no further than our Staycool T-Shirt, designed specifically for bikers.

 The Type of Bike You Ride Determines the Style of Your Gear